BASIC Programming III (One Dimensional Array)

 LOOPING

-The most common types of loops used in BASIC programming language are the FOR...NEXT and WHILE WEND.
+The most common types of loops used in BASIC programming language are the FOR...NEXT loop and the WHILE...WEND loop.

 Review of FOR – NEXT Statement